-Pete Pedulla, Producer
+Pete Pedulla, Executive Director

 "Production" is Pete's middle name.
 In other words, as producer, he makes sure things get done – whether it's directing a show, editing, creating graphics or orchestrating a field shoot.
 He also helps with day-to-day operations like teaching volunteers and maintaining CTM's web video player.